MGorelik/mint-and-friends/README.md

 `python mint_and_friends.py`

 The program will prompt you for your Mint and Robinhood credentials.
+If the `coinbase` flag is passed in, it will also ask for your Coinbase API key and secret.
 Note that since Mint is done via Selenium and Chromedriver, it'll open a Chrome window and log into Mint.
 Once you're logged in, it'll continue.

 ### Optional Arguments
 You can pass two arguments after the main script name:
+1. `coinbase`: This will include Coinbase syncing.
-1. `reset_creds`: This will prompt you for all your logins and will update the saved values for that account.
+2. `reset_creds`: This will prompt you for all your logins and will update the saved values for that account.
 Useful if you need to update your password.
-2. `skip_cb`: This will skip Coinbase syncing if you don't want it or don't have a Coinbase account.

 ### Results
 `Mint and Friends` will create `Property` accounts in Mint for your Robinhood and/or Coinbase accounts.